donet-server/donet/README.md

 ## Getting Started
-Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the system works.
+Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the engine works.

-If you have any questions, feel free to join [our Discord server](https://discord.gg/T6jGjEutfy).
+If you have any questions, feel free to join [our community Discord server](https://discord.gg/T6jGjEutfy).

 ### Distributed Networking architecture resources